thehui87/Learning-Godot/class_font.md

 #### <a name="add_kerning_pair">add_kerning_pair</a>
   * void  **`add_kerning_pair`**  **(** [int](class_int) char_a, [int](class_int) char_b, [int](class_int) kerning  **)**

-Add a kerning pair to the [[font|Font]] as a difference.
+Add a kerning pair to the [Font](class_font) as a difference.
 Kerning pairs are special cases where a typeface advance is determined by the next character.

 #### <a name="get_kerning_pair">get_kerning_pair</a>
   * [int](class_int)  **`get_kerning_pair`**  **(** [int](class_int) arg0, [int](class_int) arg1  **)** const